mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 textbook.
 And, on a lonely night of April 2011, when I was feeling more desperate than ever after having gotten into a heated discussion with one of my professors, I sent an innocent email to the first author of the book with zero expectations of ever receiving a reply.
-The email said something like this
+The email said something like this:

 Dear Professor Phillips PhD,

 My name is Manuel Razo, I'm a Mexican student in the National Polytechnic Institute in Mexico...
 The reason for writing you this letter is because I've been studying your book...
 I found fascinating every single page in the book, to the point that I'm looking forward to work one day in a topic related with biophysics...I know that you are a very busy and important Scientist, but it would mean a lot to me if you could give me any advice of what to do in order to achieve my goals.

 Little I knew that this innocent email would set my career path for the rest of my life.
-This was because a few weeks after sending this email, Mr. Phillips took the time to reply to the message, giving me inspiring words about the way he sees life and the meaning of being a scientist.
+A few weeks after sending this email, Mr. Phillips took the time to reply to the message, giving me inspiring words about how he sees life and the meaning of being a scientist.
 One conversation led to another, and sooner than I realized, Rob challenged me to come up with a project to work on during a summer internship.
 Talks with Adrian and a lot of reading led me to an idea.
 I wrote down this proposal and sent it to Rob.
 At this time, I did not know what to expect.
 I had never been involved in any research project or knew what it took to become a Caltech summer student.
 But, to my fortune, Rob liked my naive idea and invited me to spend not only the summer but an entire year working in his lab.
 There I was, a nobody with no credentials being given the opportunity of my life.
+I will have more to say about Mr. Phillips later on.

 That year, my horizons expanded like never before.
 I passed from only interacting with people with my cultural background that spoke my language to be